AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cors.md

 -  `exposedHeaders` - a comma-delimited CORS request that contains headers to expose
 -  `maxAge` - the maximum number of seconds the preflight response (the values of the `origin` and `methods` headers) can be cached

 When specifying a CORS `origin`, list all applicable origins.
-Do not enter `*` for the value as this will return the request's origin.
+Do not enter `*` for the value, as this will return the request's origin.

 ```JSON
 "CORS": {